Jessiejustbefree/my_private_repo/README.md

-# Cantan game strategy optimization
+#### Cantan game strategy optimization
-### In this file, we used three AI agents (Random, Greedy, Large Neighborhood Search) to simulate the competitive decision making while playing the game.
+We used three AI agents (Random, Greedy, Large Neighborhood Search) to simulate the competitive decision making while playing the game.
+By changing the destory rate in ALNS, we increased the winning rate to 60%